 If you ever saw this you may now shed a tear.......again

 This was the sad fate of all but the nine London trolleybuses that escaped the cutters torch to be (to this day) safely preserved for us all to enjoy.
 We can today see and in some cases still ride on Nos.
 1 260 796 1201 1253 1348 1521 1768 and 1812.
-I believe that one or two of the Q!'s are still extant in Spanish museums too.
+I believe that one or two of the Q!'s, much altered of course, are still extant in Spanish museums too.

 You could rarely see much or get a good photo unless you were prepared to trespass, get your feet, and usually the turn-ups (remember them?) of your trousers very muddy!